trevorrecker/recipe-helper/README.md

 Create recipes, track changes as they evolve, and get feedback and suggestions on different recipe experiments.

-Recipe Helper is a React, Vite application.
+Recipe Helper is a React, Next.js application.